-Implied that all vampires are, to some extent, bisexual, probably due to the whole vampirism thing historically being a big damn metaphor for sexual predation.
+It's implied that all vampires are, to some extent, bisexual, probably due to the whole vampirism thing historically being a big damn metaphor for sexual predation.
 There's especially a sire-offspring thing - note Darla and Drusilla in season 2 of Angel.
 And then there's Spike's "Angel and me have never been intimate.
 Except that one—" bit.
 And Harmony, who rejects the idea of a threesome unless it's boy-boy-girl... or Charlize Theron.

 Blade the TV series.
 The heroine is engaged in blatant Les Yay soon after she's turned into a vampire, despite not showing any previous inclination towards girls.

 Xena: Warrior Princess's usual Les Yay turned up the volume in an episode titled "Girls Just Wanna Have Fun", which featured Gabrielle dancing with some fanged female followers of Bacchus at a Bronze Age disco, one of whom bites her before she leaves, becoming a bacchae herself, then biting Xena later in the episode, which appears to be veryenjoyable for both women.
 Xena then kills Bacchus and they revert to being human again.

 Camilla (the name's a giveaway) in State of Decay seems very interested in Romana.